Meet Our Specialists

 Lily Kao, MD

-Dr. Lily Kao attended medical school at the University of Pennsylvania, completed her pediatric residency at Pittsburgh Children Hospital and a combined Pediatric Pulmonology/Neonatal-Perinatal Fellowship at Los Angeles Children Hospital.
+Dr. Lily Kao attended medical school at the University of Pennsylvania, completed her pediatric residency at Pittsburgh Children's Hospital and a combined Pediatric Pulmonology/Neonatal-Perinatal Fellowship at Los Angeles Children's Hospital.
 She has been with East Bay Newborn Specialists for more than 25 years and is the Medical Director at both Eden Medical Center and Sutter Delta Medical Center nurseries.
-Dr. Kao is a Board member of Chinese American Physician Society and is fluent in Mandarin and Cantonese.
+Dr. Kao is a Board member of the Chinese American Physician Society and is fluent in both Mandarin and Cantonese.
 Her clinical interests include bronchopulmonary dysplasia, ventilator support, and nutrition.
 Her personal interests include travelling worldwide, singing, reading and growing orchids.

 Nick Mickas, MD

 Dr. Mickas earned his medical degree at UC Irvine.
-He has been practicing in the bay area since completing his residency at Children’s Hospital- Oakland.
-He has contributed over five publications relating to lung health in babies.
+He has been practicing in the Bay Area since completing his residency at Children’s Hospital- Oakland.
+He has contributed to over five publications relating to lung health in babies.

 Priscilla Joe, MD